Current Status of Tidal Power Generation

 Some consider the phrase “fast moving currents” to be an overstatement as the fastest currents in the world are only about 10mph, but it is the density difference between water and air that makes tidal kinetic energy turbines possible.
 The density of water is about 850 times larger than the density of air, so it is easy to see that the energy in the tidal current, 1/2pv^2, can be comparable or better than that of wind power, which has already been harnessed and deemed economically feasible.

-generators fall into the second category of tidal power generators using the kinetic energy in fast moving tidal streams.
+Using tidal stream generators to generate power is a fairly new technology.
+These generators fall into the second category of tidal power generators using the kinetic energy in fast moving tidal streams.
 Most of their development has been aided by the 35 year history of wind turbines.
 Stream generators can be broken down into several different design types.
 There are turbines, with either vertical or horizontal axes, with or without shrouds, and then oscillating devices.
 There are different benefits with each design.
 The vertical axis turbine has the potential to have fewer moving parts underwater and shrouds can be used to increase the flow rate.

+Aided by wind turbine technology, horizontal turbines currently dominate the market.
 Due to this, horizontal turbines at times can be hard to distinguish from their wind turbine cousins, as shown in figure 3.
 The prominent difference is that they are not as large or as sleek as wind turbines.
 Bulking up the hub and blades is necessary to withstand larger stress loads produced by tidal currents.

 Figure 3: Diagram of horizontal tidal stream turbines.
 These generators use the kinetic energy in tidal streams to drive rotors.
 The rotational motion passes through a gearbox and then drives a generator. a) Verdant turbine being tested in the East River between Manhattan and Roosevelt Island b) SeaGen installed in the Strangford Lough off Northern Ireland